UAE weather: Chances of rainfall in some areas; yellow alert issued for rough sea

 According to NCM, there's a chance of rainfall over some eastern and southern areas due to the formation of convective clouds which may bring about rain.

-On Friday, August 9, NCM issued a yellow warning for thunderstorms and rains brought about by the cumulonimbus clouds until 8pm.
+On Friday, August 9, the met issued a yellow warning for thunderstorms and rains brought about by the cumulonimbus clouds until 8pm.

 Light to moderate winds, freshening at times, are expected to blow in the country causing dust and sand.